kaleidoescape/kaleidoescape.github.io/_posts/2019-11-23-decorated-plugins.md

 {% endraw %}
 {% endhighlight %}

-The outer function is now a factory that creates instances of the inner function.
-It creates a closure over the inner function, thus letting the inner function access the `name` parameter.
-That is, it extends a scope over the inner function, that allows the inner function access to its names.
-Since we return the inner function, those names are now persisted in the inner function.
-This is possible thanks to the fact that functions in python are actually objects like any other object.

 When we invoke the `@register_plugin(name='replace_tags')` we are doing nothing particularly special.
 We just invoke a function with some arguments.
 It just so happens though, that that function returns the inner `wrapper_register_plugin` function as an object (i.e. not invoked yet).
-The `@` syntax then invokes the `wrapper_register_function` by passing in the one required argument of the `ReplaceTags` class, and the rest proceeds as normal, that is `ReplaceTags` is instantiated, added to the `PLUGINS` dictionary, and returned as per usual.
+The `@` syntax then invokes the `wrapper_register_function` by passing in the one required argument of the `ReplaceTags` class, and the rest proceeds as normal.
+That is, `ReplaceTags` is instantiated, added to the `PLUGINS` dictionary, and returned as per usual.

 All in all, this is similar to doing the following: